Expand description

 Info - The data needed for rendering a node with custom code.

-Corners - A bitflag struct defining which corners of a rectangle are rounded
+Corners - Bitflags specifying which corners of a rectangle should be rounded.

 - Stack